 8 Racist Halloween Costumes White People Need to Stop Wearing

-Cultural Appropriation 101
+A Lesson in Cultural Appropriation

 Geishas are part of a subculture in Japan with strict rules and protocols.
-Being a geisha is a highly respected profession, so throwing on a $40 mass-produced kimono and painting your face white isn't honouring them, it's a slap in the face.
+Being a geisha is a highly respected profession, so throwing on a $40 mass-produced kimono and painting your face white isn't honouring them—it's a slap in the face.

 Check out the documentary below for a glimpse of what it's like to apprentice as a geisha.
 It'll definitely make you think twice about putting on a kimono and shuffling around come Halloween.

-2. Native Princess/Chieftain
+2. Native Princess/Chieftess

-3. Any black celebrity/stereotype
+3. Any Black Celebrity/Stereotype

-There are thousands of famous white people you could dress up as, so no, Braydon Campbell, there is absolutely no reason on earth that you need to dress up as Tupac Shakur.
+Alternative Costume Idea: Literally any white celebrity, dead or alive.
+There are thousands of famous white people you could dress up as.
+So no, even if you're a fan, there is absolutely no reason on Earth that you need to dress up as Tupac Shakur.

-So don't wrap your hair in a bandana, slap on some bangles and wander around barefoot going on about how much you want to travel the world in a caravan.
+Don't wrap your hair in a bandana, slap on some bangles and wander around barefoot going on about how much you want to travel the world in a caravan.
 You are mocking the very real pain of an entire group of people, not just channelling your wanderlust.